Putin’s war on Ukraine is drawing battle lines within Russia

 In Kamenka village in Russia’s southern Rostov region, close to the Ukraine border, Alexei Safonov, 47, was horrified at the news that Russia began its attack last week.
-Then he got to work as chief engineer at an ice-skating rink, and was sickened to find his colleagues celebrating.
+Then he got to work as chief engineer at an ice-skating rink and was sickened to find his colleagues celebrating.

 “The feeling was it’s high time we showed what we could do to those ‘Nazis,’ so it’s high time we started this operation,” he said, referring to Putin’s claim that he would “denazify” Ukraine and its leadership.
 “That made me feel really dejected and depressed.
 People around me are enthusiastic about it.
 When I look at them, I don’t see the light at the end of the tunnel.”

-That night he wrote an anguished social media post, lamenting the “horror and shame” of a war that “will be catastrophic.”
+That night, he wrote an anguished social media post, lamenting the “horror and shame” of a war that “will be catastrophic.”
 It initially received 19 comments, most attacking him.
 A friend, a local policeman, warned him to delete it, but he refused.

 At work the next day, the general director of the complex stormed in, shouting and swearing at Safonov.

 “He said, ‘Either you remove that post or we don’t need people like you around here.’
-He told me to sign a resignation letter but I just packed up and left,” Safonov recounted.
+He told me to sign a resignation letter, but I just packed up and left,” Safonov recounted.

 The war’s seismic impact is just beginning to dawn on many Russians, deepening these fissures in society.
 State television hosts tell viewers that the sanctions prove the West hates Russians.